DarshanaUOP/PIC16F877A-ADC-VALUE-PRINT-IN-ASSEMBLY/README.md

 ### DESCRIPTION
  Assembly project that can read Analog input through ADC and print it on to the LCD display

- Analog chanel uses 10-bit value and pair of 8-bit registers are used, I have written a algorithem in ASSEMBLY to convert this register pair values into a character.
+ Analog chanel uses 10-bit value and pair of 8-bit registers are used, I have written a algorithem in ASSEMBLY to convert this register pair values into a character which can identify in 16x2 LCD.